Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 One-Shot on Steroids are *forgiving*: tap again a OSoS key to cancel it.
 An optional timeout can also be defined, to automatically deactivate OSoS after a period of keyboard inactivity.

-One-Shot on Steroids are *versatile*: a OSoS key can be used to activate a layer alongside one or several modifier(s).
+One-Shot on Steroids are *nimble*: a OSoS key can be used to activate a layer alongside one or several modifier(s).

-One-Shot on Steroids are *customizable*: three optional behaviours can be activated (and potentially combined) to better suit your needs.
+One-Shot on Steroids are *versatile*: three optional behaviours can be activated (and potentially combined) to better suit your needs.

 &nbsp;</br>
 ## Set up